manyducksco/borf/packages/browser/README.md

 }
 ```

 That doesn't look great.
-If you'd like to use `borf` in an environment that doesn't support JSX, like a normal browser without running through a compiler, you can use the `htm` library.
+If you'd like to use `borf` in an environment that doesn't support JSX, like in a browser without running a build step, you can use the [`htm`](https://github.com/developit/htm) library.

 ```js
 import htm from "htm";